 Water Ionizers

 Using a process known as electrolysis, water passes over electrically-charged plates that separate the flow into two streams: acidic and alkaline.
-The final result is softer water, and the alkaline water is better for your skin.
+The final result is softer water, and alkaline water is better for your skin.
 It’s best to use it for washing.

 UV Filters